Rytíři Kladno

 Rytíři Kladno (Kladno Knights) is a Czech professional ice hockey team based in the city of Kladno.
 They are currently a member of the Czech Extraliga.
 The team president and owner is Jaromír Jágr, a former NHL player, who is currently playing in home games for the team in addition to his ownership and administrative roles.
 The team plays its home games at ČEZ Stadion.

 History

 Kladno was a particularly strong team in the late 1970s, when it won four consecutive league titles (1975–1978), and again in 1980.
 The team's star, Milan Nový, was league MVP in 1977, 1981, and 1982, and won six scoring titles.
-František Pospíšil was league MVP in 1971 and 1972.
+František Pospíšil was the league MVP in 1971 and 1972.
+The team was sponsored by the State Security police until the Velvet Revolution of 1989.